Izabella (the Woodstock Strat)

 "1968 Fender Stratocaster, Olympic White, alder body, two-piece maple neck, standard-issue pickups, player grade or better"

 The Woodstock Strat is a production instrument with no unusual factory specs.
 What makes it Izabella is documented use, not exotic parts.
-Any honest "comparable" is a stock 1968 Strat in Olympic White โ€” the market cares about finish color, body date, neck date, and originality, in roughly that order.
+Any honest "comparable" is a stock 1968 Strat in Olympic White โ€” the market cares about originality, condition, finish color, body date, and neck date, and fretboard material, in roughly that order.

 What actually drives price in this segment

-• Finish color โ€” Olympic White ages dramatically (yellows, checks, flakes) and is harder to find in clean condition than sunburst; original finish in any condition adds significant premium over refin
+• Finish color โ€” Olympic White ages dramatically (yellows, checks, flakes) and is harder to find in clean condition than sunburst; original finish in any condition adds significant premium over refin; custom colors are more rare and drive a premium over the default sunburst finish

-• Neck date vs body date โ€” CBS-era (post-1965) Strats have varying quality control; 1968 is squarely post-CBS, and neck/body date alignment within the same year matters to collectors
+• Neck date and body date โ€” CBS-era (post-1965) Strats have varying quality control; 1968 is squarely post-CBS, and neck/body date alignment within the same year matters to collectors; Fender did not make many Strats in '68, making these relatively rare and significantly more valuable than a '70 Strat with similar quality and specs

-• Two-piece maple neck โ€” a detail that's more construction curiosity than tonal holy grail, but documented in the Met record for Izabella; period-correct buyers will pay attention to this
+• Maple cap neck โ€” a detail that's more construction curiosity than tonal holy grail, but somewhat uncommon and drives collectability

 • Pickup originality โ€” original gray-bottom pickups from this era are the baseline; later replacements drop value meaningfully